jannaiklaas/data-science-task/README.md

 ## Training

 The recommended way to run the training process is in a Docker container.
 First, build the training image.
+Open Docker Desktop to start the Docker engine.
 In the Terminal/Powershell at your local "data-science-task" folder run the following code:

 ```bash
 docker build -f ./src/train/Dockerfile -t training_image .
 ```
 Once the image is built, you will see it in the "Images" tab in Docker Desktop.
-Then, you may run the image by pressing the run button in the application (the outputs will then be saved in the container only), but I recommend running it with this code in your Terminal:
+Then, you may run the image by pressing the run button in the application (the outputs will then be saved in the container only), but I recommend running it with this code in your Terminal (execution may take up to 10 minutes):

 ```bash
 docker run -v $(pwd)/outputs:/app/outputs -v $(pwd)/data:/app/data training_image